 Imagine this scenario: you're out for dinner with your spouse and kids.
 You have two glasses of wine with dinner.
 As 9 o' clock rolls around, it's time to get the kids home and tucked in bed.
-On the commute back, you're a touch sleepy and still have a little wine in you.
+On the commute back, you're a touch sleepy and still have a little wine in you, even though you re not impaired.
 You want to get home and dive into bed as soon as possible - your foot gets a little heavier and you pick up speed.
 You pass that one corner notorious where officers are on the lookout.

-Suddenly, the dreaded red and blue lights are flashing behind your car and you find yourself pulling off to the shoulder, reaching for your registration, the children fast asleep in the backseat.
+Suddenly, the dreaded red and blue lights are flashing behind your car and you find yourself pulling over, reaching for your registration, the children fast asleep in the backseat.
 The officer becomes suspicious from the smell of wine on your breath and asks you to step out for field sobriety tests.
 You've been up since 6 am, you're exhausted, and had wine at dinner.
-You stumble during the one leg stand and are asked to blow into the breathalyzer.
+You stumble during the one leg stand because you are tired and extremely nervous and are asked to blow into the breathalyzer.
 And just like that, a simple family dinner has generated a felony charge.
 This is one of the countless possible scenarios.

 No one can foresee the circumstances that will lead to them driving with a child after drinking.
 So, what happens when you are charged with a DWI with a child passenger in Texas?